 Department Office: Health and Human Services Building, room B-80

-The Department of Health, Safety, and Environmental Health Sciences’ programs focus on the prevention of illness, injury, and incidents in association with the promotion of public, environmental, and occupational health and safety.
-An ongoing demand exists for competent professionals and specialists in the areas of health and safety education, management service, and research in both the public and private sectors.
-The goal of the department, accordingly, is to provide students with the opportunity to establish a solid foundation and background in environmental, health, and safety issues through academic education and training in the classroom and the field.
-Graduates from the programs are well prepared for environmental, health, and safety careers in academic, industrial, and governmental settings.
+The Department of Applied Health Sciences’ programs focus on the prevention of illness and the promotion of healthy families and behaviors.
+An ongoing demand exists for competent health professionals and specialists in the areas of applied health sciences and research in both the public and private sectors.
+Course work in the department emphasizes critical thinking and problem solving, and teaches students how to influence the psychosocial, physical, and economic well-being of individuals and families in a changing global community.
+All majors offer experiential learning through internships and supervised clinical practice.
+The goal of the department, accordingly, is to provide students with the opportunity to establish a solid foundation in a variety of health professions through education and training in the classroom and the field.
+Graduates from the programs are well prepared for careers in public and private settings.

-Students electing health sciences and safety management as a major field of study may earn the bachelor of science and bachelor of arts degrees.
+Students electing any of the majors in the department earn a bachelor of science degree upon successful completion of the University requirement of a minimum of 124 credits.
 Candidates for these degrees should consult the University requirements for graduation, including Foundational Studies requirements, described elsewhere in this Catalog.
-Students who may be interested in pursuing graduate work in health and safety should be referred to the Graduate Catalog.
+Students who may be interested in pursuing graduate work in the department should refer to the Graduate Catalog.

-The Department of Health, Safety, and Environmental Health Sciences faculty are dedicated to providing quality experiential learning opportunities through course design, internships, and service learning projects.
+The Department of Applied Health Sciences’ faculty are dedicated to providing experiential learning opportunities through course design, internships, and service learning projects.
 All programs in the department sponsor active student groups that have close ties to professional organizations in their field.
-Scholarships for students majoring in any of the department’s programs are available to sophomores through seniors.
-See the department chairperson or an academic advisor for information.
+Scholarships are available for students majoring in any of the department’s programs.
+See the Department Chairperson or an academic advisor for information.